zerolinux5/mlrose-ky/docs/docs/opt_probs.md

 *   **maximize** (_bool, default: True_) – Whether to maximize the fitness function.
 Set `False` for minimization problem.
 *   **max\_val** (_int, default: 2_) – Number of unique values that each element in the state vector can take.
 Assumes values are integers in the range 0 to (max\_val - 1), inclusive.

-#### Continuous Optimisation Problem
+#### Continuous Optimization Problem
-Class for defining continuous-state optimisation problems.
+Class for defining continuous-state optimization problems.
 >[!INFO] class
 >_class_ `ContinuousOpt`(_length_, _fitness\_fn_, _maximize=True_, _min\_val=0_, _max\_val=1_, _step=0.1_)